 Description

-The west elevation facing Upper Station Road features a skewed entrance block built circa 1938, with a central entrance comprising replacement timber doors surmounted by a cantilevered timber flat-roof canopy.
-The entrance is flanked by four windows on each side.
-A similarly detailed linking block with four windows connects this entrance block to the assembly hall to the north.
-The entrance block encloses an external courtyard at its centre with two covered open walkways.
-These walkways have timber-sheeted ceilings supported on brick piers and brick plinth walling with concrete coping.
-The area between the walkways has a felted surface which forms the roof of basement boiler house accommodation.
-An enclosed staff accommodation block was built circa 2000 at the east side of the courtyard.
+The school is built to an irregular plan form.
+The west elevation facing Upper Station Road features a skewed entrance block built circa 1938, with a central entrance comprising replacement timber doors surmounted by a cantilevered timber flat-roof canopy, flanked by four windows on each side.
+A similarly detailed linking block with four windows connects the entrance block to the assembly hall to the north.
+The entrance block contains an external courtyard at centre with two covered open walkways with timber sheeted ceilings supported on brick piers and brick plinth walling with concrete coping.
+The area between the walkways has a felted surface which forms the roof of basement boiler house accommodation below.
+This courtyard is now enclosed at the east side by staff accommodation built circa 2000.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.